-Table 8: Initial values of the Request Status subregistry
+Table 9: Initial values of the Request Statuses subregistry

 15.4.
-Error Code Subregistry
+Error Codes Subregistry

-This section establishes the Error Code subregistry under the BFCP Parameters registry.
-As per the terminology in RFC 2434 [4], the registration policy for BFCP error codes shall be "Specification Required".
-For the purposes of this subregistry, the BFCP error codes for which IANA registration is requested MUST be defined by a standards-track RFC.
+This section establishes the "Error Codes" subregistry under the BFCP Parameters registry.
+As per the terminology in RFC 8126 [6], the registration policy for BFCP error codes is "Specification Required".
+For the purposes of this subregistry, the BFCP error codes for which IANA registration is requested MUST be defined by a Standards Track RFC.
 Such an RFC MUST specify the value and the semantics of the error code, and any Error Specific Details that apply to it.